 Over the duration of the course, participants need to directly participate in the execution of several surgical procedures to treat retroperitoneal sarcoma, limb and truncal soft tissue sarcoma, and GIST, to attend multidisciplinary tumour board meetings and to submit a final research study at the end of the course, which will be shared among the four centres.
 “The day-to-day organisation of the studies is flexible, but the idea is for participants to take part in all the clinical and/or activities regarding GIST surgery, retro-peritoneal surgery, limb surgery, etc.” Fiore continued.
 Each candidate is assigned a tutor; a reference person located in one of the four centres whose task will be to support the student, verify his/her progress and answer all questions related to the research project.

-In addition to recognition from ESSO, Fiore explained that the collaboration with CTOS was required as this scientific society has a wide multidisciplinary approach to soft tissue sarcomas’ basic science, pathology, surgery, medical oncology, and radiation oncology.
+In addition to recognition from ESSO, M. Fiore argues that the collaboration with CTOS was required as this scientific society has a wide multidisciplinary approach to soft tissue sarcomas’ basic science, pathology, surgery, medical oncology, and radiation oncology.
 Indeed, apart from the residency in 2 of the 4 specialised centres, the School programme foresees the attendance to the CTOS Annual Meeting, among other specialised events (the ESSO Congress, the ESMO Sarcoma & GIST Conference, and ESurge).

 This comprehensive programme is expected to enjoy similar success as the European School of Peritoneal Surface Oncology, which was implemented in 2015 in partnership with PSOGI (Peritoneal Surface Oncology Group International) and has now benefitted a total of nearly 30 participants.
 With this exclusive initiative, ESSO wishes to provide structured training in the surgical management of soft tissue sarcoma, a highly demanding and specialised field of cancer surgery.